getsitecontrol/wordpress-plugin/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/getsitecontrol-wordpress-plugin` directory, or install the plugin through the WordPress plugins screen directly.
+1. Open the **Plugins** section in your WordPress dashboard and search for Getsitecontrol.
+Click **Install Now**.
-2. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin using the **Activate** button.
+You will now see the new **Getsitecontrol** section in the left panel in your WordPress dashboard.
-3. Select 'Getsitecontrol' in the left sidebar.
-If you already have a Getsitecontrol account, click on the 'Log in' link.
-If you are new to Getsitecontrol, fill out the form to create an account.
+3. If you already have a registered Getsitecontrol account, choose to **Sign in**.
+If you don't yet have an account with Getsitecontrol, choose to **Sign up** for a free account.
+4. If you have one website registered in your Getsitecontrol account, you will see the **Go to Dashboard** button.
+5. If you have more than one website registered in your Getsitecontrol account, you will be offered to choose the website you want to create widgets for.
+After selecting the necessary website from the list, click on the **Go to Dashboard** button.
-4. Choose the website you want to add widgets to and click on the 'Manage widgets' button.
-You will be redirected to your Getsitecontrol dashboard where you can create, edit and activate widgets.
+6. You will be redirected to your Getsitecontrol dashboard where you can create, edit and activate widgets.
+That’s it.
+You have successfully installed the Getsitecontrol plugin on your WordPress site.

 == Frequently Asked Questions ==